namratha-renjal/cloud_ham_spam_classification/README.md

 - 4.1: Query processed data to differentiate ham and spam part of the dataset
 - 4.2: Query spam data to find the top 10 spam accounts
 - 4.3: Query ham data to find the top 10 ham accounts

+## Task 5: TF-IDF using MapReduce

+- 5.1: Use MapReduce to calculate the TF-IDF of the top 10 spam keywords for each top 10 spam accounts
+- 5.2: Use MapReduce to calculate the TF-IDF of the top 10 ham keywords for each top 10 ham accounts